 CHAMPS-ÉLYSÉES

-From Le Petit Palais, stroll up the Champs-Élysées towards the Arc de Triomphe, stopping for macaroons at Ladurée.
+On the walk up the Champs-Élysées towards the Arc de Triomphe, we stopped at Ladurée for the macaroons.

 ARC DE TRIOMPHE

-In our opinion, the climb to the top offers the best view of Paris with boulevards stretching out in all directions.
+The top of the Arc de Triomphe offers the best view of Paris, with boulevards stretching out in all directions.

 Book: skip-the-line Arc de Triomphe tickets to climb the 284 steps to the summit, which includes the museum on the way up.